dmalhotra/function_generator/src/README.md

    bindings.
 See below codes for examples of how to provide input functions.
 4. `low`, the lower bound of your input domain.
 5. `high`, the upper bound of your input domain.
 6. `tol`, the desired accuracy of your function.
-See main `README` of parent project (directory up from the current directory) for more details.
+See main (README)[../README.md] of parent project for more details.
 7. `minimum_width`, the minimum width for an allowed sub-division.
 If this is exceeded during initialization, the program should abort and throw an error message.
 8. `error_model`, error model to use to judge if within `tol` parameter.
 Currently only